ZaneH/metronome/README.md

 ## Releases

-The latest relase can be found [here](https://github.com/ZaneH/metronome/releases).
+The latest release can be found [here](https://github.com/ZaneH/metronome/releases).

+## Formatting

+Code is auto-formatted when committed using `.prettierrc`.